Josue Marquez

-Josue Marquez Acevedo (November 30, 1946, Hato Rey, Puerto Rico – May 10, 2018) was a Puerto Rican who was once a world title challenging boxer.
+Josue Marquez Acevedo (November 30, 1946, Hato Rey, Puerto Rico – May 10, 2018, Caguas, Puerto Rico) was a Puerto Rican who was once a world title challenging boxer.
 Not known for his punching power, (Marquez only won 7 of his 46 professional boxing fights by knockout), Marquez nevertheless gave many of the top boxers of his era trouble and managed to defeat a number of them.

 Amateur boxing career

 Marquez had an excelling amateur boxing career, which led him to participate at the 1965 Central American and Caribbean Games, held in San Juan and where he boxed all the way to the medals round but was disqualified from further participation because he had problems making the weight for a fight.
 He was the national amateur Bantamweight champion in Puerto Rico that year, his amateur career culminating in his winning the international Bantamweight championship as well as the United States' national AAU Bantamweight championship early in 1966, months before he started boxing as a professional.